PLANTAR INCISIONAL MODEL IN RAT (BRENNAN MODEL)

 Guarding behavior assessment

 Guarding scores are assessed prior to surgery and 24 hours post-surgery (Brennan et al., 1996).
 Animals with a guarding score ≥ 10 at 24 hours post-surgery are included in the subsequent testing of the asset’s efficacy to treat guarding behavior in rats with plantar incision.
+Animals are balanced across treatment groups based on body weight and post-surgery guarding scores.

 References